SM Energy Accident Attorneys

 - A 2012 fire at an oil well east of Cheyenne.
 Flames reached about 150 feet into the air after an oil treater overflowed and was ignited at the site.

-- A worker whose eye was injured by a spark while welding.
-The worker did not have proper eye protection to guard against injury.
+- A worker’s eye was injured by a spark while welding.
+The worker did not have proper eye protection.

-At Arnold & Itkin, we fight to expose this kind of behavior.
+You have a tough road ahead if you were injured while working for SM Energy.
+At Arnold & Itkin, we fight to help our clients protect their legal rights.
 We help injured oilfield workers and their families by recovering the full and complete compensation they need for medical treatment, ongoing care, lost earnings, emotional trauma, and so much more.
 This makes every difference as they put their lives back together.

-Don’t let the company escape their responsibility to help after an oilfield accident or injury.
-Call (888) 493-1629 today!
+Don’t let the company escape responsibility to help after an oilfield accident or injury.
+Call (888) 493-1629!